Backpacking Food Ideas: Get Your Ingredients at the Grocery Store

 If you’re the kind of outdoor enthusiast who can happily subsist on traditional backpacking food, Genus freeze-dryus, more power to you.
-As a child of the ’70s, dehydrated meals (and questionable meaty products like Vienna sausages and deviled ham) were a staple of family camping trips.
-Perhaps this is why I was a latecomer to the backpacker cooking party (in my early 30s, I embarked on a two-day sea kayaking trip with only a loaf of bread, jar of peanut butter and summer sausage for sustenance).
+As a child of the ’70s, dehydrated meals (and questionable meaty products like Vienna sausages and deviled ham) were a staple of my family’s camping trips.
+Perhaps this is why I was a latecomer to the backpacker cooking party (in my early 30s, I embarked on a two-day sea kayaking trip with only a loaf of bread, a jar of peanut butter and summer sausage for sustenance).

 How much food should I bring?

-Backpacking food is all about maximizing nutritional density and ease of preparation with shelf-stable foods, while keeping your load as light as possible.
+Backpacking food is all about maximizing nutritional density and ease of preparation with shelf-stable foods while keeping your load as light as possible.

 Variables like height, weight, age, gender, fitness levels and terrain aside, the rule of thumb is to allow 2 pounds of food per day.
 The problem with this generalized approach, however, is the assumption that said foods are nutritionally sound.
-To reiterate, focus on packing wholesome, calorie-dense foods, and pre-portion and weigh each meal if you’re new to backpacking or planning a long trip; remember to consider climate and proximity to fresh water for food prep (and hydration) needs.
+Focus on packing wholesome, calorie-dense foods, and pre-portion and weigh each meal if you’re new to backpacking or planning a long trip; remember to consider climate and proximity to fresh water for food prep (and hydration) needs.

 What kinds of foods should I take backpacking?

 I avoid highly processed foods, which tend to be high in sodium and low in nutrients, but sometimes convenience and stability win out, as with items like instant rice or ramen.